BitsEcho/RxMVVM/README.md

 # RxMVVM
-An Android Kotlin MVVM implementation with ReactiveX and Janko.
+An Android Kotlin MVVM implementation with RxJava3 and Janko.

 ## Usage